Moving to Spain? Make sure you and your family are covered for every eventuality by reading our guide to health insurance in Spain.

 You can find your local Social Security Office (Oficina del Instituto Nacional de Seguridad Social) on the government’s website.

-Once you have your TSI card, you can register with an individual doctor or at your local health centre.
+Once you have your TSI card, you can register with an individual doctor or at your local health center.
 You can select doctors and pediatricians from within your local healthcare district.
 To see any other specialist practitioners, however, you must be referred by your GP.

 Your TSI health card proves that you have health insurance in Spain.
 Present it whenever you use a public health service or purchase a prescription from a pharmacy.